ViviFeathers/558Basic/README.md

 Almost all distributions are left-skewed, meaning most rating are at the high end.
-Overall, “revlon” has the best rating since all of its rating are about 3.3; “maybelline” has the worst rating because most of its rating are below 4.5, only a small portion reached 5.
+Overall, “revlon” has the best rating since all of its rating are above 3.3; “maybelline” has the worst rating because most of its rating are below 4.5, only a small portion reached 5.
 It follows a multimodal distribution with a big peak at 4.3 and a small peak at 3.
-“physicians formula” also follows a multimodel distribution with 2 peaks at 4.8 and 4.
+“physicians formula” also follows a multimodel distribution with two peaks at 4.8 and 4.

 ### Scatter plots